-An appeal can be presented on the Johns Hopkins University appeal process form which can be found on the Forms page of this site; it is also available from the divisional human resources office.
-However, the unresolved issue also can be presented in a letter that includes the nature of the issue (including dates) and the proposed resolution to the issue.
+An appeal can be submitted by completing an appeal form that is available in the divisional human resources office or from the human resources manager or on the Forms page of this site.
+The appeal should identify the issue and the requested resolution.
+A copy of the appeal should be sent to the divisional human resources office and to the designated human resources manager.
 If you have any concerns before filing a formal appeal and you would feel more comfortable discussing the matter with someone other than your supervisor, you can contact staff from your divisional human resources office, your human resources manager, appeal advisor, or a member of the Faculty and Staff Assistance Program.

-Your appeal must be in writing, and presented within ten (10) working days of an occurrence and/or within ten (10) working days of your having reasonable knowledge of the occurrence in order for it to be considered on its merits.
+Your appeal must be in writing, and presented within ten (10) work days of the issue or within ten (10) work days of your having reasonable knowledge of the issue in order for it to be considered on its merits.

-An appeal involving a disciplinary suspension or termination must be submitted in writing directly to the department head within five (5) working days following the receipt of notice of suspension or termination.
+An appeal involving a disciplinary suspension or termination must be submitted in writing directly to the department head or designee within five (5) work days following the receipt of notice of suspension or termination.

-Within five (5) working days of receiving the appeal, the supervisor is to provide a written response.
-The department head is to provide a written response within ten (10) working days after receipt of the appeal.
-If additional time is needed to investigate the appeal, either the supervisor or the department head will notify you in writing.
+Within five (5) work days of receiving the appeal, the supervisor is to provide a written response.
+The department head or designee is to provide a written response within ten (10) work days after receipt of the appeal.
+If additional time is needed to investigate the appeal, either the supervisor or the department head or designee will notify you in writing.
 The written notice is to include the date the decision will be provided.

-If you are not satisfied with your supervisor's response to your appeal, or do not receive a response from your supervisor, it can be presented to the department head or designee within five (5) working days of receiving the supervisor's response (or within five (5) working days from the date on which the decision was due).
-If you are not satisfied with the department head's response, the appeal can be presented in writing to the vice president for human resources, within five (5) working days of receiving the department head's response.
+If you are not satisfied with your supervisor's response to your appeal, or do not receive a response from your supervisor, it can be presented to the department head or designee within five (5) work days of receiving the supervisor's response (or within five (5) work days from the date on which the decision was due).
+If you are not satisfied with the department head's or designee's response, the appeal can be presented in writing to the vice president for human resources, within five (5) work days of receiving the department head's or designee's response.

 When an appeal is submitted to the vice president for human resources, it is investigated by a committee of three individuals, including a committee chairperson and two individuals from the university community.
 The committee members will make a recommendation, and the vice president will render the final decision of the university.